Inowłódz – castle

 Architecture

 The castle was erected in the Pilica valley in a place with natural defensive advantages.
 From the north, north-west and east, it was protected by river, whereas from the south and west it were marshy meadows.
 The most convenient road led to castle from the east, where the town was located.
-The hill on which the castle was built was about 60×80 meters and only one meter above the surrounding meadows, but was raised by the earth dug from the moat.
+The hill on which the castle was built was about 60 x 80 meters and only one meter above the surrounding meadows, but was raised by the earth dug from the moat.
 It surrounded the whole castle, was 22 meters wide and 1 meter deep.
 Inside and outside, it was reinforced with wooden logs arranged along the banks.
 From the south, the moat was connected to the riverbed by a dug channel, which ensured a constant flow of water, and at the same time provided an additional defense line to the town.

 The main corner tower with a diameter of about 10 meters, protruded by 4 meters outside the defensive circuit.
 It had thick walls 3.4 – 3.7 meters wide, which gave the internal space only 3.3 meters in diameter.
 The entrance to the tower led only from the level of the eastern curtain wall.
 Perhaps from the side of the courtyard a wooden porch connecting the north and east sections of the walls was provided to the tower, ensuring communication between these fragments of fortifications.
 The interior of the tower probably had four floors, lit by small rectangular windows.
 The basement was a prison cell to which a rope or ladder was lowered, and the upper part probably had a hip roof (at a height of about 25-30 meters).
 The tower flanked the entrance gate to the castle on the eastern side and ensured observation of a nearby ford on the river and the town.
 At first, the gate was an ordinary opening in the wall with a width of 2.6 meters and a height of 2 meters.
 A wooden bridge over the moat was leading to it.

 Inside the castle there was a L-shaped house.
 It consisted of two wings, each of which had three rooms in the ground floor.
 To the west wing led the entrance in the middle of the middle room, from which the door led to the other two rooms.
 Their height was about 2.3 meters.
 In the southern chamber there was a castle kitchen with a floor made of flat bricks.
 All three rooms were lit by small windows with an internal, sloping window sill, all of them probably had economic functions.
 The communication with the floor was provided by external timber porches and stairs.
 There were living quarters (including the so-called great hall), illuminated with larger windows, covered with a moulded stonework.
-In the northern wing, only the eastern room had a entrance from the courtyard.
-It was a stable, probably housing about 8 horses.
-Narrow room located on the left side could act as a small storage for riding gear.
-The north wing first floor, like the west one, was accessible through an external timber staircase and porch.
+Also there could have been an attic above for storage and utility purposes, which also served a defensive function, as the building was also part of the defensive perimeter.

 Current state